JuliaIntervals/IntervalArithmetic.jl/docs/src/multidim.md

 # Multi-dimensional boxes

-Starting with v0.3, multi-dimensional (hyper-)boxes are implemented in the `IntervalBox` type.
+Multi-dimensional (hyper-)boxes are implemented in the `IntervalBox` type.
 These represent Cartesian products of intervals, i.e. rectangles (in 2D), cuboids (in 3D), etc.